aldefouw/redcap_calc_value_differences/README.md

 ## Current Compatibility

-This library is currently only tested again REDCap 7.1.2.
+This library is currently only tested against REDCap 7.1.2.
+This is the only version that will work for analysis out of the box.

 However, it was designed to be easily extensible to support additonal versions in the future.